Tour Championship: 2019–2024

+2025–present

+In May 2025 it was announced that the Tour Championship would abandon the starting strokes format.
+All players in the tournament field begin at even-par and the winner of the FedEx Cup is the lowest scoring player after four rounds.
+The event will also carry a purse of $40 million, with $10 million going to the winner, and will count as official money for the first time since 2018.

 Calamity Jane trophy

-The Calamity Jane is a sterling silver replica of Bobby Jones's original "Calamity Jane" putter, that has been presented to the winner of the Tour Championship since 2005.
+The Calamity Jane trophy is a sterling silver replica of Bobby Jones's original "Calamity Jane" putter, that has been presented to the winner of the Tour Championship since 2005.
 In 2017, it was made the official trophy for the tournament.
 Each winner before 2005 has been awarded one retroactively.

 Winner's exemption reward

 From 1998 to 2018, the Tour Championship winner, if not already exempt by other means, received a 3-year PGA Tour exemption.
 Since 2019, the Tour Championship winner has been directly awarded the FedEx Cup and a 5-year PGA Tour exemption.